andrewbutterfield/rtems-docs/eng/fv/appendix-fv.rst

 This gathers C test support functions used by most of the tests.
 The contents of the ``tr-<modelname>.h`` and ``tr-<modelname>.c`` files in particular should be brought in line with ``tx-support.c``.

+Suitable Promela models should also be produced of relevant functions in ``tx-support.c``.